Habutiii/tp/docs/DeveloperGuide.md

    Use case ends.

  **Extensions:**
  - 2a.
-No customers in AddressBook.
+No customers in Ethical Insurance.
    - 2a1.
 No declared Features and Tags.
-     - System displays: “Number of customers in AddressBook: 0”
+     - System displays: “Number of customers in Ethical Insurance: 0”
      Use case ends.
    - 2a2.
 There are declared Features and Tags.
-     - System displays: “Number of customers in AddressBook: 0” and Tables for each Feature and relevant tags, but there will be no meaningful data.<br>
+     - System displays: “Number of customers in Ethical Insurance: 0” and Tables for each Feature and relevant tags, but there will be no meaningful data.<br>
      Use case ends.

 ---